 - 5.1.
-The Authority's auditors Ernst and Young are undertaking their audit, and at the time of writing this report have not completed their work.
-Their draft audit results are under agenda item 9.
+The Authority's auditors, EY have been undertaking their audit.
+At the time of writing this report they had not completed their work.
+Their draft audit results can be found under agenda item number 9.
 A verbal update of their progress will be provided at the meeting. - 5.2.
-Upon completion of any outstanding items detailed in their audit report, the report will be signed and incorporated into the Statement of Accounts.
+Upon completion of any outstanding items detailed in their report the audit report will be signed and incorporated into the Statement of Accounts.

-6. Financial implications
+6. Financial Implications